 - 1/4 teaspoon black pepper

 - 2 tablespoons Limoncello (or just plain lemon juice)

 - Heat the butter and oil in a large saucepan over medium heat.
-Then add the leek and cook about 6-7 minutes until tender.
+Then add leek and cook about 6-7 minutes until tender but don't brown.

-- Add the rice and lemon peel; cook about 6-7 minutes until rice is light brown stirring often
+- Add the rice and lemon; cook about 6-7 minutes until rice is light brown stirring often

 - In a another saucepan bring to a simmer the broth and wine; keep simmering throughout process.

 - Gradually add in 1/2 cup of hot broth to the rice; stir constantly until it is absorbed then keep adding 1/2 cup at a time until broth is absorbed by rice.
 It must be stirred constantly and should take about 20-22 minutes.
 The rice should be just slightly firm.